top of page

 As a SPO can I work for a security guard company?
 Can I rent myself out as an SPO?

-We offer convenient online courses for Maryland Security and Special Police Officers.
+We offer convenient online instructor led courses for Maryland Security and Special Police Officers.
 Our courses are designed to fit your busy schedule and provide you with the knowledge and skills you need to excel in your career.
 You cannot be a felon.

 How can I get in touch with an advisor?